Our History

 Leadership and Staff

-The Elders' Mission Statement and Call to The Congregation
+Elders’ Mission Statement

 We call you to join us, giving yourselves as living sacrifices, holy and acceptable to God.
 Together we will reach up to God in faith, seeking his love, grace and mercy.
 We will reach in to the family to meet the physical, emotional and spiritual needs of the saints, and we will reach out to the lost that they might accept Christ and gain eternal life in heaven.